outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- log injection: validate inputs to logs
 	- SQL injection: malicious queries/scripts inserted into sql created using unvalidated string input
 		- fix: validate sql query input, use ORM like sqlalchemy with named parameters instead of query string building
+			- use prepared statements to send a query template and then send the values for fields in the template
+			- a prepared statement is a feature where the database pre-compiles SQL code and stores the results, separating it from data, where the query can be executed later
 	- XSS (cross-site scripting): injections of malicious scripts into trusted websites.
 These scripts are executed in the victim's browser, enabling attackers to steal sensitive information, manipulate website content, or perform unauthorized actions on behalf of the user
 		- fix: validate http/user/database input/output, validate scripts in webpages with content security policies using nonces in scripts, escape output before including it in html to prevent execution of scripts with html.escape(user_input), use security headers like Content-Type, avoid using eval() or innerHTML without validation
 	- ARP spoofing: associates the attacker's MAC address with the IP address of another host, causing any traffic meant for that IP address to be sent to the attacker instead.
 ARP spoofing may allow an attacker to intercept data frames on a network, modify the traffic, or stop all traffic.
 Often the attack is used as an opening for other attacks, such as denial of service, man in the middle, or session hijacking attacks